 · -able, -al, -ic, -ive convert verbs (or sometimes nouns) to adjectives.
 Present and past participles of verbs, usually ending in -ing and -ed, can also be used as adjectives.

 Put each of the words below under its part of speech.
-(I've done the first as an example.
+(I've done the first as an example.)
+Some (like clarity and clarification, both nouns) have more than one related word for a part of speech.
 You can just make three lists on a piece of paper.
-For the verb list, only use the infinitive, not past or continuous forms.)
 Then check your answers at the bottom of the page.

-abstract, abstraction, categorical, categorize, category, challenge, challenged, challenger, challenging, clarification, clarified, clarify, clarity, confer, conference, context, contextual, element, elemental, elementary, environment, environmental, interact, interaction, interactive, rely, reliable, reliance, respond, response, responsive, select, selection, selective, strategic, strategize, strategy, tape, taped, unreliable, unresponsive
+categorical, categorize, category, challenge, challenged, challenger, challenging, clarification, clarified, clarify, clarity, confer, conference, context, contextual, element, elemental, elementary, environment, environmental, interact, interaction, interactive, rely, reliable, reliance, respond, response, responsive, select, selection, selective, strategic, strategize, strategy, unreliable, unresponsive

 Choose (and type) the best word to fill each gap (blank space.)
 You can press the question mark to get the word's first letter if you need a hint (though that will reduce your score.)